RedBeardLab/zeeSQL-doc/docs/references.md

 In the example, we first create an index.

-Then we add a Redis hash that match the secondary index prefix, so it is added to the secondary index table.
+Then we add a Redis hash that matches the secondary index prefix, so it is added to the secondary index table.

 Then, delete the index.

-And we can confirm that new users are not added anymore to the secondary index table.
+And we can confirm that new users are not added any more to the secondary index table.

 ## ZEESQL.LICENSE